mgoldsmith1/Look-Assembly-Language/README.md

     ;this is a comment

-          det      100   ; begins at memory address 100
+          det      100   ; The assembler begins reading instructions starting at memory address 100 hi    look     x     ; Locates the contents of x from memory containing the address of the symbol 'hi'.
+Returns the symbol location. pack     x     ; Loads the contents of x into a temporary memory allocator hey   acc      y     ; Stores the location of 'hey' into the symbol table, during compilation the memory address of y is appended to
-    hi    look     x     ; navigates to the contents of x from memory and observes the symbol 'hi' from the symbol table pack     x     ; loads x into a temporary memory allocator hey   acc      y     ; stores the location of 'hey' into the memory address of y and is loaded into an accumulator write    x
+                         ; the location of hey on the symbol table and is loaded into the accumulator during run time. write    x
           bp       hi
     ^     ?        x     ; Prints the first value of x.
 Not yet implemented.